 There are two main categories of this parasite, chewing lice and sucking lice.
 They are small wingless insects and attach their eggs (nits) to individual hairs.
 Infestations in cats and dogs are most often seen in poor sanitation situations and with debilitated individuals.
 They can cause skin irritation, hair loss, scratching, and occasionally anemia with severe infestations.
 The chewing louse of dogs can carry tapeworms just like fleas.
 Fortunately, lice are species specific which means the cat louse only infests cats, dog lice only infest dogs, etc.

-It is important to be vigilant with all your furry family members and to have frequent conversations with the team at City by the Sea Vet about prevention and treatment of external parasites.
+It is important to be vigilant with all your furry family members and to have frequent conversations with the team at City by the Sea Veterinary about the prevention & treatment of external parasites.

 Dr. Teresa Conway